AdityaK9822/Lumnova/README.md

 # Lumnova
-A modern, responsive digital wallet application built with React and Vite, featuring a streamlined payment interface.
+New Wallet is a high-performance digital wallet frontend designed for seamless asset management and quick payments.
+Built with React 18 and Vite, it emphasizes speed, clean UI, and a user-centric payment flow.